fbpx

 I’ve heard of the 10 and 4-year rule in planning, what does it mean?

-On behalf of Attwaters Jameson Hill posted in Planning Law on Monday, June 28th, 2021
+On behalf of Attwaters Jameson Hill posted in Planning Law on Thursday, January 25th, 2024

-If you want to be certain that the existing use of a building is lawful for planning purposes, or that your proposed development does not require planning permission, you can apply for a Lawful Development Certificate.
-This certificate simply confirms that any change of use or development that has been carried out, or you are proposing to carry out, is lawful.
+A Lawful Development Certificate simply confirms that any change of use or development that has been carried out, or that you are proposing to carry out, is lawful.
 If a developer sells a property, the buyer’s solicitor may request this on behalf of the purchaser.

-• a condition or limitation on planning permission has not been complied with for more than 10 years
+• A condition or limitation on planning permission has not been complied with for more than 10 years.

 Types of building covered